SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 -  */Created*: This is the action that took place in the source system.
 In this case, it is notifying us that a BusinessPartner was created.
 Many actions can take place in a system, e.g. this could be `/Updated`, `/Deleted`.
 In other case if we were dealing with a business object like a PurchaseOrder, there could be an event raised when it is `/Cancelled` or `/Rejected`.
 -  */v1*: Version of the message.
 If a new version of the message is made available, e.g. adding new fields to the payload, then this will change.

-> In our case, we've defined levels on our topic string based on the week, SAP Community ID and action, e.g. `codejam/edi/ce/ajmaradiaga/notification`.
+> In our case, we've defined levels on our topic string based on the week, SAP Community username and action, e.g. `codejam/edi/ce/ajmaradiaga/notification`.

 Now, by knowing the topic on which a message type will be published, we can create a consumer program/service that subscribes to the topic directly and processes the messages sent to it.
 Generally, you can subscribe to a topic by specifying the entire topic string when establishing the connection, e.g. *sap/S4HANAOD/E4L/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1*.
 But what if we want to subscribe to all actions (Created, Updated, Deleted) that occur on a BusinessPartner object?
 Luckily, in the case of SAP Integration Suite, advanced event mesh we can subscribe to the topic by using wildcards (\*).
 For example, by subscribing to the topic sap/S4HANAOD/E4L/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/*/v1 I will be able to get all messages for different actions (Created, Updated, Deleted) whose version is v1.
 In AEM, the > character can be used at the last level of a subscription to indicate a "one or more" wildcard match for any topics, e.g. by subscribing to the topic *sap/S4HANAOD/E4L/ce/sap/s4/beh/>* will bring all objects that are published under that prefix, independent of type, action, and version.